surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 **Rate** – Controls the rate of the LFO oscillation.
 When the waveform is set to **Step Seq**, one step equals the whole cycle.
 This slider can be tempo-synced.

+Note: In the LFO editor, when right-clicking parameters that can be tempo-synced, there will also be an option to TempoSync all the LFO's parameters at once.

 **Phase/Shuffle** - Controls the starting phase of the LFO waveform.
+As with any parameter, it can be modulated.
+However, in this case, its modulated value will not change once the LFO is triggered (for instance, it's not possible to shift the LFO's phase while a note is pressed.)
+Only starting phase is taken into account.

 **Magnitude** – Controls the magnitude of the LFO.
 This is the parameter you should use if you want to control the depth of an LFO with a